Henningson/SSSLsquared/README.md

 It is used on a per frame basis (single-shot) in an active reconstruction setting (structured light) in laryngeal endoscopy (laryngoscopy).

 ## Dataset
-The updated Dataset was integrated into the original repository and can be found <a href="https://github.com/Henningson/HLEDataset.git">here on GitHub</a>!
+The vocal fold segmentations were integrated into the original repository and can be found <a href="https://github.com/Henningson/HLEDataset.git">here on GitHub</a>!

 ## Quantitative Evaluation and Comparison
 |            | Precision :arrow_up:   | F1-Score :arrow_up:    | IoU :arrow_up:        | DICE :arrow_up:       | Inf.
 Speed (ms) :arrow_down: | FPS :arrow_up: |